Who we are

 To these ends, GESAC convenes a large network of authors’ societies to coordinate efforts towards a sustainable creative and cultural ecosystem.

 J.L Tournier and his counterparts from other European authors’ societies felt that it was important to set up an umbrella organisation that could monitor this ambitious legislative programme and represent European authors societies.
-It could also prove a useful partner to the EU and represent European creators.
+Such an organisation could also prove to be a useful partner for the EU and represent European creators.

 By gathering Europe’s biggest authors’ societies, representing hundreds of thousands creators from all artistic fields, and thanks to its expertise on authors’ rights and collective management of rights, GESAC soon became the EU institutions’ key interlocutor on cultural and authors rights issues.